top of page

 Ensembles

 The Ethos Jazz Ensemble.
 Grades 8-12.
 November through April.
 The Jazz Band is an ensemble specializing in traditional jazz literature for big band and focusing on jazz techniques and improvisation.
-Bob Chandler, conductor.
+TBA, conductor.

 The Ethos Wind Symphony.
 Grades 8-12.
 November through April.
 The Wind Symphony performs literature for symphonic band and wind ensemble with an emphasis in contemporary works by living composers.
-David Aydelott, conductor.
+Brian Russell, conductor.

 New Member/Seating Auditions

-Auditions are required for the Ethos Children’s Choirs, Camerata Orchestra, Chamber Orchestra, Jazz Ensemble, and Wind Symphony.
+Auditions are required for the Ethos Jazz Ensemble, and Wind Symphony.
 Audition dates, requirements, and sign-ups for all ensembles are found on the Ethos website.

 Personal Conduct/Rehearsal Procedures